wandb/docs/docs/guides/app/features/panels/intro.md

 Select the undo button (arrow that points left) to undo any unwanted changes.
 :::

-## Duplicate a panel

-To duplicate a panel:

-1. At the top of the panel, click the `...` menu.
-2. Click **Duplicate**.
-3. If desired, customize the duplicate panel.

-## Add multiple panels
 You can add up to 500 panels at a time.
 To add multiple panels:

 1. Within your project workspace, choose the **Add panels** button